 Grant’s Bar – located in a tudor cottage in Millvale on Grant Ave – is famous for their decadent coconut pie, which is worth any drive to procure.

 However, there is another item on the menu that’s almost as famous as the pie: Grant’s fried fish sandwich.
 The restaurant says that the breading on their seafood is a special family recipe.
 They delicately season and deep fry their fish until it is perfectly golden brown.

 This flakey (and buttery) slab of fried fish is almost as long as your arm, but you’ll still want to finish every bite.
 However, save room – didn’t you hear us say famous coconut pie?

 6: Smallman Street Deli

-The Smallman Street Deli is another classic Pittsburgh sandwich spot, with two locations in Squirrel Hill and The Strip District.
+The Smallman Street Deli is another classic Pittsburgh sandwich spot, located in the Strip District.

 Pittsburghers love the spots comfortable, no frills atmosphere almost as much as they love their corned beef, pastrami and roasted turkey.